checkly/docs.checklyhq.com/site/content/guides/monitoring-as-code.md

 Users who have just started out will be familiar with creating checks, groups, alert channels and other resources through the Checkly UI.
 The official Terraform provider enables them to instead declare exactly what their active monitoring setup should look like, and have it provisioned by Terraform in just a few seconds - regardless of whether that means creating tens, hundreds or thousands of resources.

-You can [find the Checkly Terraform provider](https://registry.terraform.io/providers/checkly/checkly/latest) on the official Terraform registry.
+You can {{< newtabref  href="https://registry.terraform.io/providers/checkly/checkly/latest" title="find the Checkly Terraform provider" >}} on the official Terraform registry.

 {{< figure src="/guides/images/guides-provider.png" alt="official Checkly Terraform provider on Terraform Registry" title="Official Checkly Terraform provider" >}}

 ## Monitoring an e-commerce website - as code

 How does this all look like in practice?
-Let's find out by creating a small monitoring setup for our [demo e-commerce website](https://danube-webshop.herokuapp.com).
+Let's find out by creating a small monitoring setup for our {{< newtabref  href="https://danube-webshop.herokuapp.com" title="demo e-commerce website" >}}.

 ### Setting up our Terraform project

-For our example we will be creating browser checks using [Playwright](https://playwright.dev) scripts we have previously written as part of our Playwright guides.
+For our example we will be creating browser checks using {{< newtabref  href="https://playwright.dev" title="Playwright" >}} scripts we have previously written as part of our Playwright guides.

 {{< tabs "Web shop example" >}}
 {{< tab "Login" >}}